Center for Student Conflict Management - CARE

 - Attend monthly Office of the Dean of Students meetings.

-20 hours per week including some evening and weekend events.
-Term of position is May-June of current academic year – June 1st of the following academic year with possible opportunity for reappointment.
+10-12 hours per week including some evening and weekend events.
+Term of position is August 1st of current academic year – June 1st of the following academic year with possible opportunity for reappointment.
 CSCM can be relatively flexible with start and end dates if necessary.

 - Must be a full-time, matriculated graduate student in a Master’s or Doctoral program at the University of Rochester.